 DAY 14 - Saturday:

-Transfer from the Dahabeya sailing boat to Aswan International Airport for the flight to Cairo.
-Transfer to either Hotel Longchamps in Zamalek or to an Airport Hotel, depending on the flights back to Europe.
+Transfer from the Dahabeya sailing boat to visiting Philae-Temple (ferry and entry optional).
+Afternoon flight from ASW International Airport to Cairo.
+Transfer to a Hotel near CAI Airport, depending on the flights back to Europe.

 Day 15 - Sunday:

 Transfer to CAI Airport, flying back home.

 Note: possible programme changes due to local necessities

 13th thru 27th NOV 2024

 Duration: 15 days, 14 nights - Min number: 6 participants

 Prices: 2,830 euro pP in DBL-Room - 2,990 euro pP in SGL-Room - Shared Cabins on the Dahabeya.
 Extra charge for SGL Cabin 500 €